 Credit: Belmont Park

-For all our seafood and sushi connoisseurs out there, we’d like to introduce you to Cannonball— the largest oceanfront rooftop in San Diego!
+For all our seafood and sushi connoisseurs out there, we’d like to introduce you to Cannonball— one of the largest oceanfront rooftops in San Diego!
 Perched high above the Mission Beach boardwalk, Cannonball at Belmont Park is the quintessential sushi and sunset dinner-date spot, featuring local San Diego musicians every Tuesday and Thursday from 5-8 p.m.
 Snag a spot around one of the fire pits during golden hour at this all-outdoor restaurant and enjoy fresh sushi selections like the lobster roll with spicy lobster, yamagobo, tempura, avocado, jalapeños, spicy aioli and eel sauce.

 Location: Mission Beach